Click on a question to read the answer.

 What are the minimum academic requirements to be considered for the program?

 A high school diploma or GED.
 Applicants must have a cumulative GPA of 2.0 or higher.
 Most recent college GPA must be ≥ 2.0 (if completed at least 12 credit hours).
 High school graduates who earned less than a 2.0 GPA during high school will be considered for admission if they have generated a college GPA of 2.0 or above based on 12 or more credits.
-The GPA is determined at the end of the spring semester (2023).
-Please Note: For spring 24 only, we will allow the GPA to be used at the end of summer 23 for spring 24 consideration.
+The GPA is determined at the end of the spring semester (2025) for the fall 25 admissions cycle.
+Please Note: For spring 26, the GPA needs to be a 2.0 by end of summer 25 for spring 26 consideration.

-The following high school courses with a grade of “C” or higher: Algebra I (or MDE 10) and Biology (or BIO 101/NAS 2).
+For Fall admission: The following high school courses with a grade of “C” or higher: Algebra I (or MDE 10) and Biology (or BIO 101/NAS 2).
 Appropriate developmental or college course equivalents can be substituted.
-Must be completed by the end of Summer 2023 to be eligible for the Fall 2023 program.
-Please note that the Algebra I (or MDE 10) and Biology must be completed within five years prior to fall 23.
-Older coursework will need to be repeated to be within the five year limit prior to beginning the program in spring 2023.
+Must be completed by the end of Summer 2025 to be eligible for the Fall 2025 program.
+Please note that the Algebra I (or MDE 10) and Biology must be completed within five years prior to fall 25.
+Older coursework will need to be repeated to be within the five year limit prior to beginning the program in fall 2025.

 Are there additional requirements?

-Yes.
-You must submit a handwritten essay with your program application and official transcripts.
+For Fall admission: You must submit a handwritten essay with your program application and official transcripts.
 Instructions are provided on the back of the program application form.
 This must be submitted prior to the April 1 deadline.
-Applicants being considered will be required to take an entrance examination (Kaplan) in the fall.
-All eligible applicants may be asked to attend a personal interview with the program faculty in the fall.
-However, please note that interviews have not been conducted since 2020.
+Applicants being considered will be required to take an entrance examination (HESI) in the spring.
+The HESI exam is at student expense (approximately $60-80 payable just prior to the testing date).

 When should I apply?

-Deadline for all materials is April 1.
+For Fall admission: Deadline for all materials is April 1.
 Early application is encouraged for advising purposes.
 If you apply now, this will allow us to help you plan and suggest proper courses to begin your studies.
 Current enrollment in missing prerequisites is not required to apply early, but must be successfully completed before entering the program.
-You may benefit from advising by the Pre-Practical Nursing advisor, who will be able to discuss your transcript(s), placement testing, prerequisites, support classes, etc. and complete any needed transfer evaluations for you (if applicable).
+You may benefit from advising by the Pre-Practical Nursing advisor, Ms. Julie Ainsley, who will be able to discuss your transcript(s), placement testing, prerequisites, support classes, etc.

 Is admission to the program very competitive?

-Approximately eighteen (18) students will be admitted to the Practical Nursing class that will begin August 2023.
+Approximately 30 students will be admitted to the Practical Nursing cohorts each fall and spring.
 Meeting the program admission standards does not guarantee program admission.
+For Spring 2024, we had approximately 40 qualified applicants.
+For Fall 2024, we had approximately 35 qualified applicants.

 Who makes the admission decisions?
 When are the results given to the applicants?
 How long is the program?

 Admission decisions are made by the Practical Nursing Admissions Committee following completion of Admission Testing held in Fall or Spring.
-Admission decisions are mailed to the applicants as soon as possible, usually within the month.
-The program accepts cohorts in Fall and Spring yearly and is 18 months in length (August to following December or January to following May).
-We do not offer a part-time program at this time.
+(If interviews with the Program Director and Faculty Members will be required, applicants are notified with the HESI testing information.)
+Admission decisions are emailed to the applicants as soon as possible, usually within the month.
+The program accepts cohorts in Fall and Spring yearly and is two years in length.
+If accepted for fall, the course sequence is Fall/Spring and Fall/Spring.
+If accepted for spring, the course sequence is Spring/Fall and Spring/Fall.
+We do not offer a part-time program at this time and do not have any plans in the near future to do so.

 Will I need to take any courses to be eligible for the program?

-Some applicants may need developmental courses for math or English (prior to prerequisites or support courses), which can be determined by reviewing your high school transcripts with a counselor, if graduated within the last five years.
+Some applicants may need developmental courses for math or English (prior to prerequisites or support courses), which can be determined by reviewing your high school transcripts with a New Student Advisor, if graduated within the last five years.
 Outside of five years, direct enrollment upon your Virginia Western application will assist with math placement and also working with an Advisor.
 A review of your transcripts after application will assist in determining if you lack the required prerequisites (Algebra I and Biology) or if they have not been completed within the five year time-frame.
 If you need to establish a 2.0 GPA, please speak to the advisor to determine appropriate coursework.
 Applicants interested in taking additional curricular support courses prior to knowing if they are accepted are encouraged to work with the advisor to see if taking support classes is practical based on their individual circumstances (taking in consideration whether they are part-time, full-time, financial circumstances, holding a job, etc.).
-Some students elect to take some of the general education courses such as ENG 111, PSY 230, PHI 220, and SDV 101 before beginning the program, but they are not treated as prerequisites.
-Note: The eighteen month curriculum will be very intense and taking the support courses prior to admission can lessen the academic burden during that time.
+Some students elect to take some of the general education courses such as ENG 111, PSY 230, PHI 220, and SDV 101 before beginning the program, and points are awarded in the admission rubric for completion of support courses and consideration is given to those with previous healthcare experience.
+Note: The two-year curriculum will be very intense and taking the support courses prior to admission can lessen the academic burden during that time.
 However, please note that completion of the support classes may impact your ability, if accepted, to remain part-time in the program due to less than six credit hours in a semester.

 Should I be concerned if I have a felony or misdemeanor on my record?